Since 2015

 Benefits of Using IP Defender

-Threats of Not Monitoring Trademarks and Brands for Infringements
+Risks of Not Monitoring Trademarks and Brands for Infringement

 Your Brand is Most Valuable